nowazrabbani/nowazrabbani.github.io/research.md

 2. We empirically demonstrate the effectiveness of the proposed pruning method on state-of-the-art large MoE models for various benchmark tasks.

 {% comment %}

+---

-**Efficient Quantization of MoE Models with Theoretical Generalization Guarantees**
+### Efficient Quantization of MoE Models with Theoretical Generalization Guarantees

 Post-training weight quantization has been explored to address the memory requirement of large MoE models.
 However, a uniform bit-width for all experts significantly degrades performance for ultra-low-bit (e.g., under 3-bit).
 On the other hand, the diversity of the experts suggests greater potential for expert-wise mixed-precision (i.e., varying bit-width across experts) in the ultra-low-bit scenario.
 Recent works explored in this direction.
 However, their approaches are calibration data-dependent heuristics, require substantial computation for bit-width allocation, and overlook the varying sensitivity of model performance (e.g., model accuracy) to the quantization of different experts.